 Genevieve White is a resident of the Patten Pond Community in Orland and she is the daughter of one of the original leaseholders.

-Timothy Maney VP Bar Harbor Bank – Strategic Planning
+Timothy Maney – VP Bar Harbor Bank – Former Board Member and housing advocate